Baptiste68/P5/README.md

 Install the dependancies via ""requirements.txt":
 pip install -r requirements.txt

+Set the right configuration in databaselink.py to connect
+Run the fill_db.py file to create and populate the database

 This program is here to help you find substitute of your daily life aliments.